About This Guide

-However, we want to automatically associate the reference dataset we’re about to create with a particular “governance area”.
+However, we want to automatically associate our reference dataset with a particular “governance area”.
 We can do this by creating the dataset directly from the Governance Areas page.

 Select the Governance Areas link located in the left menu under Governance Model section.
 First, create a new governance area.
 Click the Create Data Subject Area button, add a data subject area with the label

 Not every user will have permissions necessary to modify governance areas.
 If you can’t create a new governance area, contact your TopBraid EDG Administrator.